supki/liblastfm/README.md

   * original [API reference][2]
   * liblastfm [haddocks][3]

+##General introduction
+liblastfm provides Applicative interface for constructing requests.
+Also, it handles all machinery needed to prepare request for sending:
+  * [signing][4]
+  * url-encoding
+  * miscellaneous stuff like choosing correct HTML method, etc

+Once request is ready, liblastfm may send it and get you back a response.
+Response format might be:
+  * `Maybe Value` from [aeson][5] for json queries (nice interaction with [aeson-lens][6] for free!)
+  * raw `ByteString` for xml queries

 ##FAQ
 **Q: I'm getting the following error.
 How do I fix it?**
 ```